The Musket Room

-The key to dining at The Musket Room is to get seated in the back room, which is easily one of our new favorite meal settings in NYC.
-It’s a nice big room, but not jammed with tables.
-There's an airy vibe that overlooks a beautiful garden where they grow much of their greens and edible flowers.
+The Musket Room is a restaurant in Nolita where serving sizes are definitely a bit on the small side, but that’s overshadowed by how unique and tasty everything is.
+It’s an unassuming restaurant, but one that prides itself on excellent service and a serious Kiwi heavy wine program.
+The key to dining here is to get seated in the back room.
+It’s nice and big, but not jammed with tables and overlooks a beautiful garden where they grow much of their greens and edible flowers.
 It feels like you’re in a rich person’s upstate escape house - not Manhattan.
 Pleasant surprises all around.

 Watercress Soup, Sweetbreads and Buttermilk Solids

 Textures of all kinds.
 The bowl arrives with buttermilk solids and veal sweetbreads, and then has the green soup poured over it at the table.
 It’s a fresh feeling cold summer soup, with a bitter flavor and texture contrast, as advertised.
 It wasn’t our favorite, but we definitely enjoyed.